Rate of convergence for particle approximation of PDEs in Wasserstein space: Introduction

 In this paper, we adopt a probabilistic approach by considering a backward stochastic differential equation (BSDE) representation for the finite-dimensional PDE \eqref{PDEfini} according to the classical work \cite{pardoux1990adapted}.
 The solution $(Y^N, \boZ^N=(Z^{i,N})_{1\leq i\leq N})$ to this BSDE is written with an underlying forward particle system $\boX^N=(X^{i,N})_{1\leq i\leq N}$ of a McKean-Vlasov SDE, and connected to the PDE \eqref{PDEfini} via the Feynman-Kac formula: $Y_t^N$ $=$ $v^N(t,\boX_t^N)$, $Z_t^{i,N}$ $=$ $D_{x_i} v^N(t,\boX_t^{i,N})$, $0\leq t\leq T$.
-By using BSDE techniques, our main contribution is to show a rate of convergence of order $1/N$ of $|Y^N_t - v(t,\bar\mu(\boX_t^N))|$, and also of $|NZ_t^{i,N} - \partial_\mu v(t,\bar\mu(\boX_t^N))(X_t^{i,N})|^2$, $i$ $=$ $1,\ldots,N$, for suitable norms, and under some regularity conditions on $v$ (see Theorem \ref{th: N convergence}).
+By using BSDE techniques, our main contribution is to show a rate of convergence of order $1/N$ of $|Y^N_t - v(t,\bar\mu(\boX_t^N))|$, and also of $|NZ_t^{i,N} - \partial_\mu v(t,\bar\mu(\boX_t^N))(X_t^{i,N})|^2$, $i$ $=$ $1,\ldots,N$, for suitable norms, and under some regularity conditions on $v$ (see Theorem \ref{th: N convergence} and Theorem \ref{th: convergence Z}).
 This rate of convergence on the particles approximation of $v$ and its $L$-derivative is new to the best of our knowledge.
 We point out that classical BSDE arguments for proving the rate of convergence do not apply directly due to the presence of the factor $N$ in front of $D_{x_i} v^N$ in the generator $H$, and we rather use linearization arguments and change of probability measures to overcome these issues.
+Another issue is due to the fact that the BSDE dimension $d\times N$ is exploding with the number of particles therefore we have to track down the influence of the dimension in the estimations, whereas classical BSDE works usually consider a fixed dimension $d$ which is incorporated into constants.

 The outline of the paper is organized as follows.
-In Section \ref{secparticle}, we formulate the particle approximation of the PDE and its BSDE representation, and state the rate of convergence.
-Section \ref{secproof} is devoted to the proof of this result.
+In Section \ref{secparticle}, we formulate the particle approximation of the PDE and its BSDE representation, and state the rate of convergence for $v$ and its $L$-derivative.
+Section \ref{secproof} is devoted to the proof of these results.